Health Sciences, Health Information Management, B.S. to Health Data Science, M.S. Accelerated Program

 Eligibility requirements include:

-Students must be in their sixth semester of collegiate study and on the accelerated HIM to HDS track and submit a letter of HDS interest to the HIM program.
+- Students must be in their sixth semester of collegiate study and on the accelerated Health Information Management to M.S.
+Health Data Science track and submit a letter of interest to the Health Information Management program.

-In the eighth semester, the student will apply to the HDS program.
+- In the eighth semester, the student will apply to the M.S.
+Health Data Science.

-Accepted students will continue M.S. in HDS graduate coursework in the summer semester after graduating with a B.S in HIM
+- Accepted students will continue M.S.
+Health Data Science graduate coursework in the summer semester after graduating with a B.S in Health Information Management

 Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment unless otherwise noted.